 Made with grape tomatoes…

 … basil pesto, English peas, red onion and parmesan cheese, this pesto pasta salad is the perfect spring or summertime side dish.
 It’s also great for potlucks and picnics or sharing with your neighbors.
+It’s a nice side to serve with baby back ribs or a grilled sandwich.
+I even like to have it as a meal on its own.
+Pesto pasta salad is a delicious lunch.

 If you have a favorite pesto recipe, then by all means, use it as the base of this pasta salad.
 (Just be sure to add lots of garlic!)